FearsomeRindall/bookbot/README.md

 # bookbot
-File reader that outputs a summary
+File reader that outputs a summary.
+Reads a variety of different pdf files.